f5devcentral/AI-stepbystep/1_text_labs/ollama_basics/ollama_lnx.md

 This is a digitally manipulated image depicting two orange tabby cats engaged in a lightsaber duel against a backdrop of a bright, cloud-filled sky with a prominent rainbow.
 Each cat is wielding a red lightsaber, and beams of red light are shooting between them.
 ```
-This took about 30 seconds to process, but far more accurate to my picture!
+This took longer to process, but far more accurate to the sample picture!

 # Bonus challenge